European Space Agency: ISRO

-ESA provided instruments for the Indian Space Agency (ISRO)'s lunar mission Chandrayaan-1 in 2008.
+ESA provided instruments for the Indian Space Research Organisation (ISRO)'s lunar mission Chandrayaan-1 in 2008.
 Since 2024, ESA has been supporting ISRO's human spaceflight programme Gaganyaan.

 AfSA

 ESA has been cooperating with the African Union's African Space Agency (AfSA) since its formation (itself inspired by ESA) in 2023.

 Link between ESA and EU

 The ESA is an independent space agency and not under the jurisdiction of the European Union, although they have common goals, share funding, and work together often.
 The initial aim of the European Union (EU) was to make the European Space Agency an agency of the EU by 2014.
 While the EU and its member states fund together 86% of the budget of the ESA, it is not an EU agency.
 Furthermore, the ESA has several non-EU members, most notably the United Kingdom which left the EU while remaining a full member of the ESA.
-The ESA is partnered with the EU on its two current flagship space programmes, the Copernicus series of Earth observation satellites and the Galileo satellite navigation system, with the ESA providing technical oversight and, in the case of Copernicus, some of the funding.
-The EU, though, has shown an interest in expanding into new areas, whence the proposal to rename and expand its satellite navigation agency (the European GNSS Agency) into the EU Agency for the Space Programme.
-The proposal drew strong criticism from the ESA, as it was perceived as encroaching on the ESA's turf.
+The ESA is partnered with the EU on two space programmes, the Copernicus series of Earth observation satellites and the Galileo satellite navigation system.
+The ESA provided technical oversight for both as well as funding for Copernicus.
+The EU has shown interest in expanding into space exploration with a proposal to rename and further develop its satellite navigation agency (the European GNSS Agency) into the new EU Agency for the Space Programme.
+The ESA strongly criticized the proposal, as it was seen as competition or replacement of the ESA.

 In January 2021, after years of acrimonious relations, EU and ESA officials mended their relationship, with the EU Internal Market commissioner Thierry Breton saying "The European space policy will continue to rely on the ESA and its unique technical, engineering and science expertise," and that the "ESA will continue to be the European agency for space matters.
 If we are to be successful in our European strategy for space, and we will be, I will need the ESA by my side."
 ESA director Aschbacher reciprocated, saying "I would really like to make the ESA the main agency, the go-to agency of the European Commission for all its flagship programmes."
 The ESA and EUSPA are now seen to have distinct roles and competencies, which will be officialised in the Financial Framework Partnership Agreement (FFPA).
-Whereas the ESA's focus will be on the technical elements of the EU space programmes, the EUSPA will handle the operational elements of those programmes.
+The ESA's focus will be on the technical elements of the EU space programmes, the EUSPA will handle the operational elements of those programmes.